 Andrea Rosato, RN, BSN, MS

 The Cardiology Services Unit is a 36 bed telemetry unit.
 The nurses on this unit manage the care of patients on the cardiology inpatient services, patients who are pre and post cardiac/vascular intervention procedures, and other acute care specialty patients who have a need for cardiac telemetry monitoring.
 Collaboration, teamwork and attentiveness to the needs of each patient are key components to the excellent care provided to our patient populations.

-The Oncology/Bone Marrow Transplant (BMT) is a 35 bed unit with 27 acute care beds and 8 step down/Bone Marrow Transplant beds providing comprehensive care to patients who have been diagnosed with a malignancy.
-The surgical services are Gynecology, Urology and Surgical Oncology.
-The Hematology Oncology Service treats hematological disorders and patients whose malignancy may be treated with chemotherapy, radiation alone, or in combination.
-The BMT service treats pediatric and adult oncologic disorders with high dose chemotherapy and bone marrow transplantation.
+The Medical Surgical Oncology/Bone Marrow Transplant (BMT) unit is a 35 bed unit with 27 acute care beds and 8 Bone Marrow Transplant beds providing comprehensive care to patients who have been diagnosed with a malignancy.
+The services are Hematology Oncology and Stem Cell transplantation services.
+The Hematology Oncology Service treats adult and young adult pediatric hematological disorders and patients whose malignancy may be treated with chemotherapy, radiation alone, or in combination.
+The Stem Cell Transplant service treats adult oncologic disorders with high dose chemotherapy and bone marrow transplantation.

 Karen Kouretas, R.N., M.S.N.